 Accessory structures are required to be located in the rear yard of your property behind the house.
 The total of all accessory structures cannot occupy more than 10% of the total square footage of the lot and may not exceed 1,010 square feet in size for any single accessory building.
 There is also a maximum mean height elevation of 12 feet, except for a garage which may be 14 feet.
 If your accessory shed or garage is within 6 feet of the dwelling the interior must be covered with 5/8 inch type 'X' fire code sheetrock and any opening in walls parallel to the dwelling must be provided with fire-rated self-closing openings.

 Be a good neighbor, think about the impact your accessory structure has on your neighbors.
 Talk to them about what you're planning.
 Sometimes a slight adjustment can make a big difference.
 Give your new project the same color, style or character as your house (many restrictive covenants require this).

 Most landscaping is not regulated by the City of Ankeny.
 There are three exceptions:

 - Street trees (trees planted in the parkway) require a permit and there are restrictions as to the type and species of tree that can be planted.

 - Hedges are considered in the same fashion as fences and are regulated for that purpose.

 - Finally, any planting done in your yard at or near the intersection of streets or streets and driveways (yours or your neighbor's) is regulated with height restrictions.

-Once again, talk to your neighbor, an oak tree or spruce tree planted 5' from your lot line won't just effect your property.
-Look for the drainage swales on your property.
-That low spot in the back yard may not be the best place to put in a raised garden bed or landscaping feature.
+Once again, talk to your neighbor, an oak tree or spruce tree planted 5' from your lot line won't just affect your property.
+Look for drainage swales on your property.
+That low spot in the backyard may not be the best place to put in a raised garden bed or landscaping feature.
 It could cause the ponding of water on your neighbor's property.